hliutongco/jekyll-now/_posts/2017-12-29-why-computers-cant-random.md

 As [this article on How-To Geek](https://www.howtogeek.com/183051/htg-explains-how-computers-generate-random-numbers/) explains:

-> "For example, your computer might notice that you pressed a key at exactly 0.23423523 seconds after 2 p.m..
-Grab enough of the specific times associated with these key presses and you’ll have a source of entropy you can use to generate a “true” random number."
+> For example, your computer might notice that you pressed a key at exactly 0.23423523 seconds after 2 p.m..
+Grab enough of the specific times associated with these key presses and you’ll have a source of entropy you can use to generate a “true” random number.

 And that, in a nutshell, is why computers can't random (without considerable help from the non-computer world).